mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 The default server configuration properties are stored in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) located at `/releases/<release_number>/matlab-prodserver/templates/mps-2-configmap.yaml`.
 To update server properties, you can update `mps-2-configmap.yaml` or `values.yaml`.
 To apply the updated server properties to the deployment, see [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) and [kubectl scale](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#scale).

 ## Execute Deployed Functions
 To evaluate MATLAB functions deployed on the server, see [Client Programming](https://www.mathworks.com/help/mps/client-programming.html).
-Only synchronous request execution is supported.
+Starting in R2022a, asynchronous request execution is supported, in addition to existing support for synchronous request execution.

 ## Request Enhancements